A logical limit law for $231$-avoiding permutations: Introduction

 \subsection{Background}

 For any model of random combinatorial structures (e.g., permutations, graphs, \dots), a natural problem is to compute the asymptotic probability that they satisfy a property of interest.
 A step further consists in considering this problem for general sets of properties.
 To this end, it is useful to use {\em finite model theory}.
 In this context, the combinatorial objects are seen as models of some logical theory (e.g., graphs are finite sets with a binary symmetric anti-reflexive relation).
-Then finite model theory allows to define a whole hierarchy of properties on our object: (existential) first-order properties, (existential/monadic) second order properties, and so on.
-In this paper, we will be interested in first-order properties, which are the ones that can be written using only quantifiers on elements (and not on sets), equalities between elements, the relation(s) of the language (e.g.~two elements being neighbours in graphs) and boolean operations; see \cref{sec:logic} for a more formal definition.
+Then finite model theory allows one to define a whole hierarchy of properties on our object: (existential) first-order properties, (existential/monadic) second order properties, and so on.
+In this paper, we will be interested in first-order properties, which are the ones that can be written using only quantifiers on elements (and not on sets), equalities between elements, the relation(s) of the language (e.g.~two elements being neighbours in graphs) and boolean operations; see below for an informal discussion on the expressive power of first-order logic, and Section~\ref{sec:logic} for a formal definition.

-A sequence of random combinatorial structures $\bm s_n$ (seen as models of a logical theory; later, it will be either graphs or permutations), satisfies a (first-order) convergence law if, for any first-order sentence $\Psi$ the probability $\PP(\bm s_n \models \Psi)$ has a limit as $n$ tends to $+\infty$.
-If, additionally, the limit is always $0$ or $1$, then $\bm s_n$ satisfies a (first-order) 0-1 law.
+Let us consider a sequence of random combinatorial structures $ s_n$, for example graphs or permutations, seen as models of a logical theory.
+We say that $s_n$ satisfies a (first-order) logical limit law\footnote{In some texts, the name ``convergence law'' is used instead of ``logical limit law''.} if, for any first-order sentence $\Psi$, the probability that $s_n$ satisfies $\Psi$, denoted $\mathbb P( s_n \models \Psi)$, has a limit as $n$ tends to $+\infty$.
+If, additionally, the limit is always $0$ or $1$, then $s_n$ satisfies a (first-order) 0-1 law.

-This formal logic approach in discrete probability started around 1970 with the seminal works of Glebskii--Kogan--Liagonkii--Talanov \cite{GKLT} and Fagin \cite{FaginFiniteModels}, who independently proved that a uniform random simple graph $G_n$ with $n$ vertices satisfies a 0-1 law.
-More generally, for the Erd\H{o}s-Rényi model $G(n,p)$ with $p \sim n^\alpha$ ($\alpha \in (0,1)$), a remarkable result of Shelah and Spencer states that $G(n,p)$ satisfies a 0-1 law if and only if $\alpha$ is irrational~\cite{ShelahSpencer_ZeroOneLaws}.
-Recently, a collection of results has appeared regarding existence or non-existence of 0-1/convergence laws for uniform random graphs taken in a given graph class, see e.g.~\cite{LimitLaws_MinorClosed,convergenceLaw_PerfectGraphs}.
+This formal logic approach in discrete probability started around 1970 with the seminal works of \cite{GKLT} and~\cite{FaginFiniteModels}, who independently proved that a uniform random simple graph $G_n$ with $n$ vertices satisfies a 0-1 law.
+More generally, for the Erd\H{o}s-Rényi model $G(n,p)$ with $p \sim n^\alpha$ ($\alpha \in (0,1)$), a remarkable result of~\cite{ShelahSpencer_ZeroOneLaws} states that $G(n,p)$ satisfies a 0-1 law if and only if $\alpha$ is irrational.
+Recently, a collection of results has appeared regarding existence or non-existence of 0-1/logical limit laws for uniform random graphs taken in a given graph class; see, {\em e.g.},~\cite{LimitLaws_MinorClosed} and \cite{convergenceLaw_PerfectGraphs}.